-Socio-economic characteristics of the Respondents
+Socio-Economic Characteristics of the Respondents

 Households Characteristics: Sex of HH heads, age, educational status and family size are presented in (Table 2).
 Out of the overall responded household heads, 94.04% of them were males.
-Teshager et al. [20], reported male dominated HH heads (95.6%) in Ilu Aba Bora zone, Southwest, Ethiopia.According to Workneh Ayalew and Rowlands [21], about 96% of households in Oromia region are male headed.
-The result of the current study is higher than Yeshitila Admassu Mekonnen [22], who reported 91.3% male headed HHs in Alaba district of Southern Ethiopia.
+Teshager et al. [20] reported male dominated HH heads (95.6%) in Ilu Aba Bora zone, Southwest, Ethiopia.
+According to Workneh Ayalew and Rowlands [21] about 96% of households in Oromia region are male headed.
+The result of the current study is higher than Yeshitila [22] who reported 91.3% male headed HHs in Alaba district of Southern Ethiopia.

 There was a significant difference (P < 0.05) in age of the respondents in the study districts and the overall mean age was $45.32\pm0.88$ years.
 The highest mean age was found in Omo Nada ( $47.34\pm0.95$ years) followed by Tiro Afeta ( $45.77\pm0.84$ years) and the lowest mean age was found in Kersa ( $42.86\pm0.85$ years) districts, respectively.
-The current study is in agreement with the report of Adebabay Kebede [23], who reported 45.08years in Bure district of northern Ethiopia.
+The current study is in agreement with the report of Adebabay [23] who reported 45.08 years in Bure district of northern Ethiopia.

-The current finding is higher than the report of Tesfaye Mengsitie Dorea [24], who has reported overall average age of 41.2 years in Metema district, Northern Ethiopia.
-However its lower than Zewdie Wondatir [25], who reported mean age of $47\pm1.7$ years in Highlands and Central Rift Valley of Ethiopia.
+The current finding is higher than the study of Tesfaye [24] who has reported overall average age of 41.2 years in Metema district, Northern Ethiopia.
+However it is lower than Zewdie [25] who reported mean age of $47\pm1.7$ years in Highlands and Central Rift Valley of Ethiopia.

-There was a significant difference (P<0.05) in the educational status of the study HHs and the overall educational status of the respondent depicts (avg., 80%) illiteracy.
-Accordingly, the highest level of illiteracy was recorded in Kersa (82.22%) followed by Tiro Afeta (80%) and the lowest level of illiteracy were observed in Omo
+There was a significant difference (P<0.05) in the educational status of the study HHs and the overall educational status of the respondent depicts (Avg., 80%) illiteracy.
+Accordingly, the highest level of illiteracy was recorded in Kersa (82.22%) followed by Tiro Afeta (80%) and the lowest level of illiteracy were observed in Omo Nada (71.11%).
+Similar finding was reported by Yisehak et al. [7] in three districts of Jimma zone,